bdevorem/WebPortfolio-Hugo/content/projects/aigame4/index.md

  1. `(go ID SPEED)` runs wheel with the ID ID at speed SPEED.
 SPEED is in the range `[-1, 1]` where `-1` is full reverse and `1` is full forward. *Forward* is the direction of the treads on the wheel sprite.
  2. `(go ID)` simply returns the current speed of the wheel identified by ID.

+The biggest link between the editors that you might have seen in my previous posts and the game window you see below is that the game window will run a user defined function called `run` every iteration of the game loop.
+This `run` function must be defined in global scope (i.e. using `def`), and it must take no arguments (i.e. it must be declared with something like `(def run (fun '() ...))`).

 In the little demo below, I have a very simply program set up to drive the robot in circles.
 To start it, press "Start Script".
 You can modify the program, and click "Reload Script" whenever you want to.